 Last but not least, we would like to thank Dr Yunhyong Kim for organising the seminar and all the people who came to hear our presentation!

-You would like to have a 3D printing workshop and presentation in your school or higher education institution, too?
-Don’t hesitate, contact us.
+Would you like to have a 3D printing workshop and presentation in your school or higher education institution, too?
+Don’t hesitate, contact us today.